Vinho Verde: History

-The Romans Seneca the Younger and Pliny the Elder both made reference to vines in the area between the rivers Douro and Minho.
+The Romans Seneca the Younger and Pliny the Elder both made reference to wines from the area between the rivers Douro and Minho.

 A record exists of a winery being donated to the Alpendurada convent in Marco de Canaveses in 870 AD, and the vineyards seem to have expanded over the following centuries, planted by religious orders and encouraged by tax breaks.
 Wines were mostly produced for domestic consumption, although Vinho Verde may have been exported in the 12th century, to England, Germany, and Flanders.
 The first definite exports to England are recorded by John Croft as taking place in 1788.

 The arrival of maize in the 16th century left a distinctive stamp on viticulture in the region.
 To maximize production of maize, new regulations banished vines to the field margins, where they would be draped over trees and hedges, forcing the vignerons to pick them from tall ladders.

 The "Vinho Verde Region" was demarcated by the law of September 18, 1908 and a decree of October 1 of the same year.
 The regulations controlling production were largely set in 1926, with recognition as a Denominação de Origem Controlada (DOC) in 1984.
 The DOC is overseen by the Comissão de Viticultura da Região dos Vinhos Verdes (lit.
 'Wine Commission of the Vinho Verde Region').

 Currently, nearly 21,000 hectares of vineyards are planted, making up 9% of the total in Portugal.
 There are around 19,000 producers, down from 72,590 in 1981.
 Around 600 bottlers in the region produce 85 million liters of wine each year.
 86% of the wine from Vinho Verde is white.